 Just Chaps thanks Iain Paterson for sharing his epic riding adventure:

-Race day dawned bright and early, a dry but breezy day greeted us as we went through our final kit preparations and mentally steeled ourselves for the challenge ahead.
+Race day dawned bright and early, a dry but breezy day greeted us as we went through our final kit preparations, pulled on my waterproof chaps, and mentally steeled ourselves for the challenge ahead.
 Start was at 10AM to allow easy river crossings in the first few km so we had a grueling wait until it was eventually time to saddle up and head to the start.
 This proved to be a challenge in itself with a trek along a sand track then a steep climb up a boulder field to reach the flat plateau that was the start.
 All the horses made it up easily but this was a bit of an eye opener for the riders, if this was just the route to the start, what was the rest of the race like??
 With gathering excitement, we lined up on the start line and then we were off!

 Keen, fit horses made for a chaotic first 5km with riders being wiped out by trees and loose horses careering past, not the usual sedate start of an endurance ride in Scotland!
 We eventually got going though and I put myself into the group of riders near the front, helping set the pace, determined not to be left behind at this early point.
 The going was smooth with lots of space to canter, but we all kept our horses steady to preserve them for the many miles ahead.
 The first real challenge came at the Mntentu River, before we would tackle our first deep river we had to descend a tricky rocky escarpment with only a narrow path to the bottom.
 I reached this descent first and hopped off to lead my horse down, he followed like a mountain goat, I had no idea horses could be so nimble on their feet!
 We reached the bottom unscathed having jumped from rock to rock and headed to the river which, although deep, the horses didn’t have to swim so we made it across easily.
 The rest of the run to the vet gate was over open hilly country which the horses coped with brilliantly, and we made it there fairly easily.